MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), pursing a bachelor degree in Computer Science and Mathematics.
 This website is still under construction and more details will be upload once available.

-Currently, I'm working under the supervison of [Professor Song,Yangqiu](https://www.cse.ust.hk/~yqsong/).
+Currently, It's my great honor to work under the supervision of [Professor Song,Yangqiu](https://www.cse.ust.hk/~yqsong/).
 At the same time, I greatly appreciate the help offered by my best working mentor/partner:
 [Mr. Tianqing Fang](https://github.com/tqfang) and the advisor when I was a junior in the NLP field: [Mr. Jiefu Ou](https://github.com/JefferyO).

 Further Research Achievements and Publications will be made available in the future.